Lesson 984 of 1455

 The big idea

-Beginners paste 'TypeError: undefined is not a function' and ask 'why?'.
+Beginners paste 'TypeError: the missing detail is not a function' and ask 'why?'.
 Pros paste the whole stack trace, the function that called it, and the input that caused it.
 Claude or ChatGPT doesn't have a crystal ball — it has whatever context you give it.
 More context, better answer.
 Period.

 Some examples